axelvaldez/radical-companies/_posts/rfiction/and-then/E14 How It All Started/2023-01-24-E14-we-headed-for-the-cliff.markdown

  <p>&ldquo;&rdquo;</p>

 <h1>Zep tells stories about the fact, make people think and discriminate.</h1>
  <p class="_quotespan">We didn&rsquo;t care; we just didn&rsquo;t <em>know</em> how.
-In spite of all the virtous messaging around us, the most important thing for us was winning the race to a &lsquo;better life.&rsquo; That took precendence over everything else:.
-Our life support, health, happiness, other people&hellip; everything!</p>
+In spite of all the virtous messaging around us, the most important thing for us was &lsquo;winning the race to a better life.&rsquo; That took precendence over everything else: our life support environment, our health, happiness, other people&hellip; over everything!</p>
  <p><span class="_quotespan">Many people died of never heard of sicknesses.
 We had vaccines, but enough of them shunned them to keep these pandemics ongoing.
 At one point, it was too late to get back to &lsquo;normal.&rsquo; We were over the cliff, without solid ground.</span> Zep had to pause at this point.
 The memories had gotten to him.
 Then it passed.</p>
  <p class="_quotespan">Most of the super wealthy hid as well they could but eventualy they were overwhelmed.
 You see, staying alive was the &lsquo;better life&rsquo; and it they had to overwhelm the defenses that many of the wealthiest had put up, that is what they would do.
 And they did.</p>
  <p class="_quotespan">I say most because many of the wealthy opened their doors and shared their resources.
 Regardless of the reason, they ended up safe a community around them.</p>